D2KLab/multiconer/README.md

-# D2KLab at SemEval Task 2: MultiCoNER II
+# D2KLab at SemEval Task 2: MultiCoNER

 This repository contains the code used by the D2KLab team for [SemEval Task 2: MultiCoNER](https://multiconer.github.io/).
 The goal of this task is to detect semantically ambiguous and complex entities in short and low-context settings.